snotskie/ttrpg/md/index.md

 ### Setting Ethic
 <!-- _class: rules -->

 The game's setting shapes its events, characters, and places, as well as the consequences of rolling very high or very low.
-The setting also has an Ethic of its own, which shapes its tone, what it means to be "Carefree," "Eager," or "Wisened" in the setting, and a number of game rules or options.
+The setting also has an Ethic of its own, which shapes its tone and what it means to be Carefree, Eager, or Wisened there.

-- **⚔️ Vice &amp; Virtue:** This Setting Ethic likely the most familiar, especially for good vs. evil stories. *Genre:* high fantasy, utopian sci-fi, shonen, optimistic post-apocalyptic worlds, mythological, magical realism, allegorical fables, urban fantasy, and children's stories.  *Typical Lifestyle Upgrades:* Blossomed, Driven, Steadfast.
+- **⚔️ Vice &amp; Virtue:** This Setting Ethic is familiar and fit for good vs. evil stories. *Genre:* high fantasy, utopian sci-fi, shonen, optimistic post-apocalypse, mythological, magical realism, allegorical fables, urban fantasy, and children's stories.  *Typical Lifestyle Upgrades:* Blossomed, Driven, Steadfast.
 - **🌒 Fate &amp; Knowledge:** This Setting Ethic resists feeling familiar, as it often subverts familiarity in order to invoke unsettling feelings. *Genre:* dark fantasy, gothic fiction, mystical post-apocalypse, psy-fi, cosmic horror, occult fiction, dystopian fiction, and supernatural horror. *Typical Lifestyle Upgrades:* Prodigious, Chosen, Warry.
-- **⚙️ Cunning &amp; Capability:** This Setting Ethic is likely familiar, and fits stories well that have high stakes without a clear good vs. evil component. *Genre:* cyberpunk, steam punk, hard sci-fi, spy fiction, heist fiction, josei, surveillance-state fiction, noir, and antihero/villain stories. *Typical Lifestyle Upgrades:* Crafty, Wired, Compelling.
+- **⚙️ Cunning &amp; Capability:** This Setting Ethic fits stories well that have high stakes without a clear good vs. evil component. *Genre:* cyberpunk, steam punk, hard sci-fi, spy fiction, heist fiction, josei, surveillance-state fiction, noir, and antihero/villain stories. *Typical Lifestyle Upgrades:* Crafty, Wired, Compelling.

 ### Step Three · Describe Backstory
 <!-- _class: creation -->

-Begin to describe your character's story before, coming into, and outside of the game's main story. **Answer the following prompts** or others given to you by your GM.
+Begin to describe your character's story before, coming into, and outside of the game's main story. **Answer the following prompts** or others given to you by your GM:

-These background details will help you and your GM build the story and set your **Backstory**, which is used by your **History Stat** and **Aptitudes** (described lated in this chapter).

-For now:

-- Describe **who your character looks up to**, whose work they strive to emulate, who taught them everything they know, or so on.
+- Describe **who your character looks up to**, whose work they strive to emulate, or who taught them everything they know.
 - List **three specific skills** that your character has proven their ability in, such as through schooling, study, training, specialization within their team, or so on.
 - List **three specific people or groups** that your character regularly interacts with or have connections to, whether "good" or "bad" connections
-- Describe **where your character could be found** on an average Tuesday afternoon before the action of the story gets underway.
+- Describe **where your character could be found** on an average afternoon before the action of the story starts.

+These background details will help you and your GM build the story and set your **Backstory**, which is used by your **History Stat** and **Aptitudes** (described later in this chapter).

-- If your game's setting has **non-human characters** and your character is one of them, work with your GM to determine how your non-human background affects your Backstory or the scope of your Stats.
+And if your game's setting has **non-human characters** and your character is one of them, work with your GM to determine how your non-human background affects your Backstory or Stats.

-And as you play, **keep notes**!
+As you play, **keep notes**!
 These can help you reflect on you and your group's shared "Group History," as well as your **character's relationship to the Group History**.
 Maybe not everyone in the party is enthused about the items the party stole last time!

 Such reflection can help you **shape the course** of your Backstory and your character's development over the duration of the story, **make important character choices** during your sessions, and **inspire you and your GM** for ideas for future scenes and sessions.